azat-co/fullstack-javascript/chapter3/chapter3.md

-When you decide to deploy your back-end application, which will act as a substitute for Parse, on a different domain you'll need to use either JSONP on the front end or custom CORS headers on a back end.
+When you decide to deploy your back-end application, which will act as a substitute for Parse, on a different domain you'll need to use either JSONP on the front end or custom CORS headers on a backend.
 This topic is covered later in the book.

 Right now the structure of the application should look like this: